protocol/research/README.md

 In addition, this repo will hold the research roadmap, which includes all research that we are engaged in or supporting, including research being conducted by researchers who are not formally members of Protocol Labs.

-This repo also contains an idea logbook in the issues and serves as a workplace and dicussion venue for those problems.
+This repo also contains a list of open problem statements in the issues and serves as a workplace and dicussion venue for those problems.

  - Subscribe to this repo if you want to be updated about new research ideas and discussions